montysecurity/InfraSpyder/README.md

 *This is basically a wrapper around various Linux binaries*

+## OPSEC Note

+- This tool does not provide any layers of security between the server you run this on and the server it downloads files from

 ## Usage

 - Intended for open directory hunting, may have unkown bugs if used for any other type of web site